 Reasons for eligible leave now include the following:

 - Obtaining or recovering from COVID-19 immunization

 - Accompanying an “individual” to receive immunization related to COVID-19

 An “individual” is regarded as the following: An immediate family member, someone who regularly lives in the employee’s home, or a similar person with whom the employee has a relationship that creates an expectation that the employee would care for the person.

 A Brief History of The ERTC:

-The ERTC was created by the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) in 2021, initially, PPP recipients were not allowed to claim the ERTC, but that was changed by The Consolidated Appropriations Act of 2021.
+The ERTC was created by the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) in 2021; initially, PPP recipients were not allowed to claim the ERTC, but The Consolidated Appropriations Act of 2021 that.

-The Consolidated Appropriations Act, of 2021 also extended the ERTC through June of 2021 and then again by The American Rescue Plan Act through the end of 2021, However, the Infrastructure Investment and Jobs Act could repeal that extension as a means to pay for a portion of the bill.
+The Consolidated Appropriations Act of 2021 also extended the ERTC through June of 2021.
+It was extended again by The American Rescue Plan Act through the end of 2021.
+However, the Infrastructure Investment and Jobs Act could repeal that extension as a means to pay for a portion of the bill.

-This change may not apply to any recovery start-up businesses.
+This change may not apply to any recovery startup business.

 In Quarter 3 and 4 of 2021 only, a recovery startup business is an employer that: